 Grace Hopper was born in 1906 and died in 1992, she was born in New York and attended Yale University in 1930 and eventually received a PH.
 D in mathematics.
 In 1943 she joined the Naval Reserve and retired in 1966.
 During the years as a Naval Reserve, Grace joined the Eckert-Mauchly Computer Corp in 1949 where she designed a compiler which translated programmer’s instructions into computer codes.
 In 1957, her division developed the first English language data processing complier.
 After retiring from the Naval Reserve, she was recalled helping standardise the navy’s computer languages and at the age of 79, she was known as the oldest officer in the navy before she retired in 1986.
 She has been given several awards, one of them being awarded by Barack Obama as the Presidential Medal of Freedom in 2016.

-Annie was born in 1933 and died in 2011, she was born in Birmingham, Alabama and attended Xavier University where she majored in pharmacy for around 2 years.
+Annie was born in 1933 in Birmingham Alabama, and died in 2011.
+She attended Xavier University where she majored in pharmacy for around 2 years.
 Shortly after finishing University, she met her husband and they moved to Cleveland.
 This is where Annie’s life changed for the better.
 As there was no pharmaceutical school nearby, she applied for a job at the National Advisory Committee for Aeronautics (NACA) and within 2 weeks had started working there.
-She was one of four African Americans who worked there and developed and implemented code which led to the development of the battery’s used in hybrid cars.
+She was one of four African Americans who worked there and developed and implemented code which led to the development of the batteries used in hybrid cars.
 She is well known for being one of the famous women in technology for encouraging women and people of her colour to study and enter STEM fields.

 Mary Wilkes was born in 1937 in Chicago and graduated from Wellesley College in 1959 with a degree in philosophy.
 She was told in the eighth grade by her geography teacher that she would be a computer programmer when she grew up.
 At the time Mary was unaware that this was going to become true.
 In her early years, she worked with computers such as the IBM 709 and IBM 704 for a year in 1959-1960.
 In 1961 she joined the digital computer group and contributed to the LNC development of TX-2, as she designed and wrote the operators manual for the final console design.
 She is known for helping develop the first personal computer and was also the first person to have a PC in her home.

-Katherine Johnson was born in 1918 in West Virginia and was one of 3 black students to attended West Virginias graduate college.
+Katherine Johnson was born in 1918 in West Virginia and died in 2020 in Virginia.
+She was one of 3 black students to attend West Virginia’s graduate college.
 In 1937 she received a B.S in Mathematics and French from the State School.
 After getting married and having a family, a relative told her about open positions at the all-black computing section at the National Advisory Committee of Aeronautics (NACA) laboratory.
-The launch of the Soviet satellite sputnik change history along with Kathrine Johnson’s life as she was the one who manually run the same equations through her desktop that the machine used to ensure that they were safe to go before take-off.
-This was a very big responsibility for Kathrine as the astronaut’s lives were in her hands and were not taking off until they received the signal from her.
+The launch of the Soviet satellite Sputnik changed history along with Kathrine Johnson’s life as she was the one who manually ran the same equations through her desktop that the machine used to ensure that they were safe to go before take-off.
+This was a very big responsibility for Katherine as the astronaut’s lives were in her hands and were not taking off until they received the signal from her.
 The flight was a success and marked a turning point in the competition between the US and the Soviet Union in space.
-Kathrine is well known for this event and is one of the famous women in technology for co-authoring 26 research reports that provide mathematic equations for machines.
+Katherine is well known for this event and is one of the famous women in technology for co-authoring 26 research reports that provide mathematic equations for machines.

-Karen Jones was born in 1935 and died in 2007, she studied history and philosophy at Grinton college in Cambridgeshire from 1953 to 1956.
-In the 1960s she started to work on information retrieval (IR) and introduced the IDF term weighting which has been adopted by modern systems such as web search engines.
+Karen Jones was born in 1935 and died in 2007.
+She studied history and philosophy at Girton college, Cambridge from 1953 to 1956.
+In the 1960s she started to work on information retrieval (IR) and introduced the IDF term weighting, which has been adopted by modern systems such as web search engines.
 She was a major figure in setting standards for a large proportion of the work in natural language processing (NPL) in the US and other countries.
 She taught many PhD students in computer speech and language the diverse areas of NPL and IR.
 She is well known for working on the IR and introducing the IDF term to produce natural language for the search engines that we use daily.